chloeekk/chloeekk.github.io/content/posts/ai-faq-data-comparison/index.md

 From the data:

 * **Claude Code:** Highly concentrated question types.
-Over 80% are "What" (51.4%) and "How/How to" (30.7%), with no comparison questions (0%).
+Over 80% are "What" (51.4%) and "How/How to" (30.7%), with no comparison questions (0%)—reflecting patterns seen in [SEO content structures](https://chloevolution.com/posts/content-engineering/).
 This suggests a focus on depth within a single topic rather than cross-topic comparison.

 * **Gemini:** The most balanced distribution.
 While "How/How to" is the largest category (32.1%), other types are also well represented.
 Notably, it is the only AI with a significant share of comparison questions (8.6%), and 21.4% fall under "Other" (mainly declarative formats like "Best practices for..." or "Common mistakes when..."), indicating more flexible phrasing.